paoloironhack/dataptams2020/README.md

 ## Important notes

--We don't want to store notebook results in github.
+- We don't want to store notebook results in github.
   Therefore, we'll use this tool called *nbstripout* to remove the output of the notebooks before pushing them to github.
   Make sure to install it in the root directory of the repository.

     $ pip install nbstripout nbconvert
     $ nbstripout --install

 Read more on https://pypi.python.org/pypi/nbstripout

--We don't want to store data in git.
+- We don't want to store data in git.
 The general strategy will be to download the data from our google drive to your local machine into the relevant data folder, usually suggested in the lab documentation, and work only locally with the data.